Last Updated: July 5, 2026

-Most people are at Level 1 to 3.
-They type a question into ChatGPT or Claude, get an answer, copy it, paste it, test it, ask for changes, manipulate some files, repeat.
+Almost everyone using AI is camped at Level 1 to 3: type a question into ChatGPT or Claude, get an answer, copy it, paste it, test it, ask for changes, repeat.
+If that's you, you're using about a fifteenth of the machine.

-There are at least 14 levels above Level 1.
-Each one is a 5-10× leverage multiplier.
-Most people don't know Levels 4 to 10 exist, even though you probably do.
-Then there's Level 11 and higher - where AI systems are designing and improving drugs, materials, customer service, and themselves.
+There are at least 14 levels above that, and each rung multiplies your leverage 5-10× over the one below it.
+Hardly anyone knows Levels 4 to 10 exist.
+And from Level 11 up, AI systems are already designing and improving drugs, materials, customer service, and themselves.

-This page is the map most people haven't seen.
-It tells you where you can actually camp as a solo or small team (Levels 3 through 5), where the stretch climb gets harder (6 through 10), and what's already happening above you in pharma labs, materials science, and at Google DeepMind (11 through 15).
+This page is the map.
+It shows where a solo or small team can actually camp (Levels 3 through 5), where the climb turns steep (6 through 10), and what's already running above you in pharma labs, materials science, and at Google DeepMind (11 through 15).

 It ends with the one calibration line that lets you read all of this without sliding into either AI doom or AI hype.

-Levels 3 and up became possible in roughly the last 18 months.
-The shape changed from "ask AI for an answer" to "give AI a work environment, memory, tools, and success criteria."
-Five things shifted at once:
+Levels 3 and up are new.
+The shape of the work changed from "ask AI for an answer" to "give AI a work environment, memory, tools, and success criteria" — because five things shifted at once:

 Shift 1